Debridement (dental): Procedures

 Clinical signs of periodontal pockets include bluish-red, thickened gingiva, gingival bleeding, localized pain and in some cases exudate.
 Periodontal pockets can cause the loosening and loss of dentition due to destruction of supporting tissues including the alveolar bone, PDL and gingival tissue.
 Clinical diagnosis of periodontal pockets is achieved from full mouth periodontal probing performed by a dentist or dental hygienist.

 Treatment of periodontal pocketing requires professional and at home intervention.
 At home treatment for periodontal pockets include meticulous and routine plaque removal by brushing and interproximal cleaning.
 Professional treatment includes routine dental visits for debridement, scaling and root planing.
 Clinical treatment goals are set to control the inflammatory disease by removal of coronal and subgingival plaque containing destructive pathogens.
 With the consistent and complete removal of biofilm, the infection can be arrested and healthy periodontium can be achieved.

 Another major risk factor of a periodontal pocket is smoking as it affects the severity and prevalence of pockets.
 Tobacco cessation is a necessary intervention to motivate patients to quit smoking and achieve periodontal health.
 Smoking also delays the healing process once debridement, scaling, root planing and adequate home care has been completed.

 Healing of periodontal pockets are shown by a reduction in pocket depth.
-Although pocket depths can be reduced by decreasing inflammation, it is important note that large changes will not occur.
+Although pocket depths can be reduced by decreasing inflammation, large changes will not occur.
 Two ways in which periodontal pocket reduction can occur is by either non-surgical periodontal therapy (NSPT) or surgical periodontal therapy.
 NSPT includes but is not limited to initial debridement, scaling, root planing, antibiotic treatment, and oral health education.
 If periodontal pocket depths are not controlled and maintained with NSPT during a re-evaluation appointment then surgical periodontal therapy is necessary.
 Surgical periodontal therapy creates a stable and maintainable environment for the patient by eliminating pathological changes in the pockets.
 The overall purpose of surgical therapy is to eliminate the pathogenic plaque in pocket walls to get a stable and easily maintainable state.
 This can promote periodontal regeneration.